chen4119/sambal.dev/pages/docs/core/image.md

-    "url": "https://example.com/data/images/image-1.jpg",   // Absolute URL to the image "contentUrl": "/data/images/image-1.jpg",               // Relative URL to your hostname "encodingFormat": "image/jpg",                          // Mime type of your image "width": "&lt;actual width of image&gt;",               // Actual width of your image "height": "&lt;actual height of image&gt;"              // Actual height of your image }
+    "url": "https://example.com/data/images/image-1.jpg",   // Absolute URL to the image "contentUrl": "/data/images/image-1.jpg",               // Relative URL to your hostname "encodingFormat": "image/jpg",                          // Mime type of your image "width": "<actual width of image>",                     // Actual width of your image "height": "<actual height of image>"                    // Actual height of your image }
 ```